Afghan Girls Robotics Team Allowed To Enter U.S. For Competition

 It has been an odyssey, but finally, a team of six Afghan girls will be able to travel to the United States to compete in a robotics tournament.
 Two previous attempts to secure visas – which involved traveling 500 miles to the U.S. Embassy in Kabul – had failed.

-The U.S. State Department had told the Associated Press that it would not comment on why their visas had been denied, but that that "all visa applications are adjudicated on a case-by-case basis in accordance with U.S. law."
+The U.S. State Department had told the Associated Press that it would not comment on why their visas had been denied, but that "all visa applications are adjudicated on a case-by-case basis in accordance with U.S. law."
 Afghanistan isn't one of the six countries targeted by President Trump's travel ban.

 President Trump intervened to find a way to permit the girls entry, the AP reports.
 The National Security Council opted to "parole" the girls, a status the U.S. Immigration and Citizenship Services explains requires "an urgent humanitarian reason or significant public benefit."
 The girls will be granted one-time entry to the country.